-Early Access is a preview of the research experience that the Civil War Governors of Kentucky will eventually deliver to users across the globe.
-The documents published here represent less than half of those that the Civil War Governors of Kentucky has found in its archival search thus far—10,000 of 23,000 currently identified.
+The documents published on this site represent less than half of those that the Civil War Governors of Kentucky has found in its archival search thus far—10,000 of 23,000 currently identified.
 These documents have been pulled from across the offices of all five wartime governors to showcase the diversity of document genres, geographic locations, and nature of interactions they record between the executive branch and citizens, freed people, businesses, government officials, and military officers.

 To be in-scope, a document must